Common Measurement Conversions

-But the answer may not be as straightforward as saying one teaspoon equals 5mL.
-Using a kitchen spoon to measure the dose of medicine is NOT a good idea unless it has been properly calibrated or sold as a kitchen measure.
-Teaspoons and tablespoons are NOT official measurements and most of the silverware and cutlery that you buy to eat with has not been standardized to the same volume, and actual teaspoon volumes may range from 2.5mL to 7mL.
+And the answer may not be as straightforward as saying one teaspoon equals 5mL.
+Using a kitchen spoon to measure a dose of medicine is NOT a good idea unless it has been properly calibrated or sold as a kitchen measure.
+Teaspoons and tablespoons are NOT official measurements and most of the silverware and cutlery that you use to eat is not standardized to the same volume.
+In fact, actual teaspoon volumes can range from 2.5mL to 7mL.
 Measuring a dose with the cutlery you use to eat with will likely result in either an underdose or an overdose of the medicine.

 This is why you should always use a dosing cup, syringe, or measuring spoon.
 These are often supplied free with liquid medicines, but, if not, can be bought from a pharmacy and most supermarkets.
 Always use a properly calibrated measuring device to measure liquid medicines.